 A computer experiment

 A “computer experiment” approached subjects with two computers, both identical in technical features.
 There was only one difference between them.
 One had a 23” inches screen while the other had a 27” inches screen.
-Smaller computer's price was 199,99 dollars, while the bigger ones' price was 259,99 dollars.
+The smaller computer’s price was 199,99 dollars, while the bigger one’s price was 259,99 dollars.
 Three different study groups had three different ways of introducing the prices.

 Within the first group, both prices were displayed explicitly.
 The second group also had both prices displayed, but next to the more expensive laptop’s price, there was a note: “Buy only for 60 dollars more”.
 The third group had seen only the price of the cheaper laptop, while next to the more expensive one, there was only the note “Buy only for 60 dollars more”.

 - Show people the value of what they can get for a higher price.
-This information likely becomes customers' main focus and pricing becomes less of a factor in the decision making process.
-Again, you may emphasise the option that is most likely to be picked.
+This information likely becomes customers’ main focus, and pricing becomes less of a factor in the decision-making process.
+Again, you may emphasize the option that is most likely to be picked.